Stecklert1/stecklert1.github.io/README.md

 <img width="454" height="127" alt="image" src="https://github.com/user-attachments/assets/56b8abb7-66a4-4deb-9f17-88a4e28c4bd3" />

 There is then a pre-classifier layer to act as an intermediate between the transformer layer and the classifier layer.
 It is a dense layer that is meant to pass through, specifically, the hidden state vector of the token after it has potentially passed through a dropout layer.
 It takes the 768 features from the token's hidden state and transforms them into another vector of 768 features.
 This transformation involves multiplying the input vector by a weight matrix and adding a bias vector.
+Its output will then serve as the classification layer's input.